Bitburg: Transport

 The nearest airports are Luxembourg Airport (61 km away) and Hahn Airport (79 km away).

 Points of interest

 The Regional Museum of Bitburg-Prüm is housed in a former agricultural school.
-It contains numerous artifacts of the history of Bitburg and the Eifel Region in general.
+It contains numerous artifacts of the history of Bitburg and the Eifel region in general.

-In the cultural centre Haus Beda are exhibited works of the Düsseldorf painter Fritz von Wille (1860–1941), the Eifel's most widely known artist.
+In the cultural centre Haus Beda are exhibited works of the Düsseldorf painter Fritz von Wille (1860-1941), the Eifel's most widely known artist.
 More than 100 paintings are on display, including Die blaue Blume, Mosenberg, Burg Reifferscheid im Winter and Ein klarer Tag.

 International relations

-Bitburg is partnered or twinned with:
+Bitburg is partnered or sistered with: